ssfsx17/ffpnp/Races.md

 ### Mechanical

 - Home Realm: All (Core)
-- Race Action: Self-Destruct-Plus (BDL) - Record your current HP.
-You die, and cause double that much magical fire damage to the target.
+- Race Action: Self-Destruct-Plus (BDL) (single) - Record your current HP.
+You die, and cause that much magical fire damage to the target.
 Magic Defense is ignored.
 - Race Support: Mechanical Agility +5
 - Race Support: Mechanical Speed +5